-- Toss the cabbage, 4 tablespoons of the cilantro or parsley, scallions, vinegar, 1 teaspoon of the oil, and ¼ teaspoon salt in a bowl.
+- Toss 4 cups shredded cabbage, 4 Tablespoons cilantro or parsley, 3 sliced scallions, 2 Tablespoons vinegar, 1 teaspoon oil, and ¼ teaspoon salt in a bowl.
 Refrigerate until serving.

-- In a small bowl, combine the remaining 1 tablespoon cilantro, mayonnaise, lime juice, chipotles (see note below), and garlic.
+- In a small bowl, combine remaining 1 Tablespoon cilantro, ¾ cup mayonnaise, 1 Tablespoon lime juice, 2 teaspoons chipotles (see note below), and 1 minced garlic.
 Season with salt and pepper to taste.
 Refrigerate until serving.

-- Lay out fish fillets and pat dry with paper towels to prepare for the rub.
-Combine chili powder, coriander, cumin, ⅛ teaspoon salt, and ⅛ teaspoon pepper in a bowl.
+- Lay out 4 fish fillets and pat dry with paper towels to prepare for the rub.
+Combine 2 teaspoons chili powder, ½ teaspoon coriander, ¼ teaspoon cumin, ⅛ teaspoon salt, and ⅛ teaspoon pepper in a bowl.
 Brush fish with the remaining tablespoon oil, and rub evenly with the spice mixture (placing rub on top side only if fish still has skin).

 - Prepare your grill as desired for cooking fish.
 I use a charcoal grill and heat one side hot with a full layer of coals, and the other side with sporadic coals for lower heat.